1. Name the theory proposed by Charles Darwin.

 Answer

-There are no remaining individuals of a species still alive.
+d) No remaining individuals of a species are still alive

 4. Describe some ways that fossils may be formed.